maggicl/WhyBack/EXPERIMENTS.md

 programs; `j17` for Java 17 programs; `s2` for Scala 2.13.8 programs;
 `k18` for Kotlin 1.8 programs.

-To compute the experiments execute Gradle task `results`:
+To format the results in one table execute Gradle task `results`:

 ``` bash
 ./gradlew results